 Find a place in your home that is too high for children to reach or see.
 Different families will have different places.
-Walk around your home and find the best place to keep your medicines, vitamins, and supplements-especially those in gummy form up and away, even between doses.
+Walk around your home and find the best place to keep your medicines and vitamins up and away, even between doses.
 Make sure that medicines carried with you (including those in purses, bags, pockets, or pill organizers) are also kept out of sight and reach of young children.